nolim1t/rubykaigi-2015-notes/日一/matznote.md

 * Ruby doesn't throw away everything.
 It just replaces one piece of functionality at a time (and test).
 Prepared migration path.
 * Ruby has a nice compatibility between 1.9 and 2.0 - lesson learnt from 1.8 to 1.9
 * Ruby 3 will have concurrency and multi-core
+* Ruby 3 will be 3 times faster than Ruby 2